David-F-G-Flores/2-Variant-Search-R-/README.md

                    dataset = "btaurus_snp",
                    version = "94")
 ```
-The code below loops over btau ensembl IDs, and returns the position of the gene.
-This is followed by a query for snp within that location.
+The code below looped over btau ensembl IDs, and returned the position of the gene.
+This was followed by a query for snp within that location.
 These variants are further filtered on sift score consequence, and stored into ```TopSNPs```.
 This can take some time, consider saving ```TopSNPs``` into an external file on each iteration.
 Furthermore, the consequence type may be filtered on the actual sift score instead of the consequence as is carried out below but should be aware not all variants are associated with a SIFT score and is blank.
 ```R
 variants<-list()
 for (gene in btauLr$btaurus_homolog_ensembl_gene) {